 2. Learn Like a Child

-Music (including nursery rhymes), cartoons, movies with and without subtitles, talk radio, translating billboards and other print media all are very effective ways to supplement your language learning.
+Music (including nursery rhymes), cartoons, movies with and without subtitles, talk radio, translating billboards and other print media all are very effective ways to supplement your Spanish language learning.
 Go to the library and check out children’s books, rent movies in Spanish, tune your car radio to a Spanish-speaking channel, listen to Spanish CD’s on your commute to work…all of these different learning modalities add up to the larger picture of your desired fluency.
+Duolingo is a great and free app!

 Learn like a child, take it all in, be curious and observant, and most of all, be patient with yourself.
 Seek out opportunities to practice Spanish and immerse yourself in real-life learning opportunities.